dco-idm/CobaltStrikeLab/VM_Setup.md

 # Virtual Machine Setups
-note:This assumes you'll also be using VirtualBox [4] and know how to install it for your Host machine.
+Note:This assumes you'll also be using VirtualBox [4] and know how to install it for your Host machine.
 Depending on download speeds, estimated ~2 hours.

 Download & Set up VMs
 ---------------------